hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
   <C.Property @name="onClick" @type="function">
-    The action handler; sets the sort by the column key.
+    The action handler; sets the sort to the column key.
   </C.Property>
   <C.Property @name="...attributes">
     This component supports the use of `...attributes`.